-

 Old farm building in Ikaduchi area was dismantled and reconstructed in the central area of the village to house the" Asuka Folk Customs Museum".
 (September 1974)

 Emperor Showa's journey to Asuka.
-Visited the Takamatsuzuka Kofun and the Takamatsuzuka Mural Hall.
+Visited the Takamatsuzuka Kofun and the Takamatsuzuka Mural Museum.
 (December 1979)

 First issue of seasonal magazine "Asuka kaze".
 Open lectures, on site study and a symposium were held.
 (October 1981)